 Is there more than one start date?

-At this time, there is only one intake annually in early May.
+At this time, there is only one intake annually in Fall.

 How long does the Master of Management program take?

 The program is intensive and completed in ten months.
-It begins in early May and runs until the end of February.
+It begins in the Fall term and runs until the end of June.

 What is a typical schedule for a semester?